 You can watch almost anything!
 Top movies, the latest hit show, classic films and thought-provoking documentaries.
 Of course, with so much choice it can be surprisingly tricky to find something to watch.
 It's almost like too much choice is a bad thing.
-Experts have even given a name to this Phenomenon, it's known as ‘Overchoice'.
+Experts have even given a name to this phenomenon, it's known as ‘Overchoice'.
 When faced with an overwhelming amount of options, people struggle to pick one.

 Netflix users will be familiar with this problem, you flick through the films and shows until you eventually get tired and fall asleep!
 Since Netflix stopped showing user ratings the problem has been compounded.
 What do I watch?
 Don't worry, it's our job to give you suggestions on what to watch next.
 At the top of this page, you can see our ‘Hot This Week' recommendations.
 Three great shows or movies that most people will enjoy.
 However, you might be interested in particular types of shows and movies.
 If you know what kind of things you like then try our Genre pages.
 They're a quick way to find the best things to watch.
 Interested in Horror?
 Fantasy?
 Crime?
 Or laugh out loud Comedies?
 We have a genre page for just about every category of content.
 You can filter these pages via date added, user rating and our own unique rating score.

-We also provide full reviews for each series or movies listed on this site.
+We also provide full reviews for each series or movie listed on this site.
 Reviews contain our honest opinions.
 If we think it sucks, we tell you.
 If we think something is great, we let you know why.
 Each review also features a trailer and a direct link to launch the show in the Netflix or Amazon app.

-WHAT IS BINGE WATCHING?
+WHAT IS BINGE-WATCHING?

 WHAT ARE THE BEST SHOWS ON NETFLIX?

 If you want to find the best shows on Netflix then why not head over to our Netflix page and filter the results via ‘Top Site Rated'.
 You'll find this option in the first dropdown menu.
 It will give you a list of 100s of movies & shows that score highly.
-Alternatively, you can filter the page via ‘Highest User Rated' this will give you the top rated shows according to our site visitors.
+Alternatively, you can filter the page via ‘Highest User Rated' this will give you the top-rated shows according to our site visitors.
 You can use the same method to find the best shows on Amazon Prime too – just click here to get started.

 NETFLIX US VS NETFLIX UK

 You might be surprised to find out that Netflix is not the same the world over.
 Each country has its own specific content, what's available in the US might not be available to stream in the UK.
-The reason for this the licensing system, a studio might only allow a movie or show to be streamed in the US and restrict it everywhere else.
+The reason for this is the licensing system, a studio might only allow a movie or show to be streamed in the US and restrict it everywhere else.
 Preferring to license it to regional TV stations or another streaming provider.
 That's why Netflix libraries can differ widely depending on which country you’re in.

 The US Netflix library is around 20% bigger than the one available in the UK.
 Although, that doesn't automatically make it better.
 Netflix UK has some fantastic shows which aren't available in the US.
-If you've ever wondered what viewers in different countries can watch, then a service like NordVPN will allow you to stream Netflix from multiple Countries without leaving your home.
+If you've ever wondered what viewers in different countries can watch, then a service like ExpressVPN will allow you to stream Netflix from multiple Countries without leaving your home.